 The Issuer is licensed as a commercial bank in Iceland, in accordance with Point 1 of Art.
 4(1) of the Act on Financial Undertakings and offers comprehensive services to the retail and corporate sectors.
 The Issuer is one of Iceland's three main banks and maintains a strong market share across the spectrum of banking services in the country.
-According to Capacent Gallup market surveys in 2020, the Issuer had approximately 32 per cent. of the market share in consumer banking, 35 per cent. of the market share in small to medium-sized enterprise banking and 35 per cent. of the market share of corporate & investment banking.
+According to Capacent Gallup market surveys in 2020, the Issuer had approximately 32 per cent. of the market share in personal banking, 35 per cent. of the market share in business banking and 35 per cent. of the market share of corporate & investment banking.
 The Issuer seeks to move Iceland forward by empowering its customers to succeed and prioritize sustainability as an integral driver of strategy and value creation.

-The Issuer operates 12 branches, half of which are based around the Reykjavík metropolitan area.
-It also maintains a presence in larger municipalities across Iceland.
+The Issuer operates 12 branches, half of which are based around the Reykjavík metropolitan area but maintains a presence in larger municipalities across the country.